-At the provincial level, an average of 51% of funding comes from sources other than those listed above.
-In this college, 72% of the college funds were derived from the Department of Education grant.
+At the provincial level, an average of 43% of funding comes from sources other than those listed above.
+In this college, 30% of the college funds were derived from the Department of Education grant and NSFAS, while 37% of income came from student fees and 32% from services rendered.